Read-The-Question/rtq-review/src/pages/md/papers/latymer-upper-school--11-plus--maths--2014--sample-paper-1.md

 <div class='workings'>
 <div class='working'>

-If we use 1 the possible arrangements are:
+If we use number $1$ and above, the possible arrangements are:

 - $1  +  2  +  12$
 - $1  +  3  +  11$